-Human papillomavirus (HPV) vaccines have been authorised in Europe for prevention of cervical and various other cancers caused by HPV infection since 2006.
-Routine surveillance of suspected serious adverse drug reaction reports of the HPV vaccines have raised questions on the potential association between the use of the vaccines and in particular two syndromes, known as Complex Regional Pain Syndrome (CRPS) and Postural Orthostatic Tachycardia Syndrome (POTS).
-Occurrence of these syndromes following HPV vaccination has been reviewed several times by the Pharmacovigilance Risk Assessment Committee (PRAC) within routine safety follow-up procedures.
-A relationship with HPV vaccination has not been established in these previous procedures.
+Routine surveillance of suspected serious adverse drug reaction reports have raised questions on the potential association between the use of the vaccines and two syndromes in particular, which are known as Complex Regional Pain Syndrome (CRPS) and Postural Orthostatic Tachycardia Syndrome (POTS).
+The vast majority of the reported cases do not have a well-defined diagnosis.
+These syndromes have been reviewed repeatedly by the PRAC within routine safety follow up procedures, and a relationship with vaccination has not been established in these previous procedures.